pdb_extract

 Simple convertion from PDB to mmCIF format

-At the pdb_extract homepage, choose the experimental method, choose PDB file format, then upload the file and press Run button. pdb_extract will start the conversion and bring you to the 2nd page that displays the uploaded file information at the top.
-Confirm the file contents, then do nothing at the 2nd page, scroll down to the bottom of the page, and press Run button again. pdb_extract will finish the conversion and bring you to the final page where your mmCIF model coordinates file download link is at the top of the page.
+At the pdb_extract home page, click Option B: Upload Structure Model Coordinates File.
+Select the experimental method, select PDB file format, upload the file, and press Run. pdb_extract will convert the file and bring you to Step 3, which displays a summary of the uploaded structure at the top.
+Verify the summary, then scroll to the bottom and press Run again without filling in any additional fields. pdb_extract will finish the conversion and bring you to Step 4, where your mmCIF model coordinates file download link is at the top of the page.

-Use a metadata template for multiple related structures
+Use a metadata file for multiple related structures

-Incorporate a metadata template into an existing mmCIF format model coordinates file
+Incorporate a metadata file into an existing mmCIF format model coordinates file

-Just like PDB format file, upload your mmCIF format model coordinates file at the pdb_extract home page, and then upload the common metadata template at the 2nd page, and proceed to finish the pdb_extract run.
+Just like a PDB format file, upload your mmCIF format model coordinates file at Step 2 (via Option B on the home page), and then provide the common metadata file at Step 3, and proceed to finish the pdb_extract run.

 Provide complete sample sequences

 There are two ways to provide the complete sample sequences.
-You can either provide them in the Common metadata template under entity_poly category, or provide the sequences in the webform for each entity at the bottom of the 2nd page of a pdb_extract run.
-If you provide sequences in both places, the sequences in the webform will be taken as the final sequences.
+You can either provide them in the common metadata file under the entity_poly category (via the Step 1 editor), or provide the sequences in the webform for each entity at the bottom of Step 3.
+If you provide sequences in both places, the sequences entered in the webform will be taken as the final sequences.

-Easy template -- split common metadata from an existing mmCIF file
+Easy metadata -- extract common metadata from an existing mmCIF file

 Cases specific to X-Ray